 believer is asked to do.
 Actually, it is a requirement for keeping alive…

-After he had fasted forty days and forty nights, then he felt hungry.
-3
+2 After he had fasted 40 days and 40 nights, then he felt hungry.

 Sanctify them by means of the truth; your word is

-So let us take into account the words of our Lord Jesus Christ, his reply to the devil by honestly studying and harmonizing “every utterance” of the Holy Bible as we are commanded to do.
-Only by doing so ‘in the sweat of our face’ (Gen3:19), will we find out what the truth is.
+So let us take into account the words of our Lord Jesus Christ, in his reply to the devil, by honestly studying and harmonizing “every utterance” of the Holy Bible as we are commanded to do.
+Only by doing so ‘in the sweat of our face’ (Gen3:19), shall we eat the bread of life, the word of God, Jesus Christ, and find out what the truth is.

 is like Solomon, the king blessed with divine wisdom concluded…